AzureDevOps3/duffney.github.io/_posts/2020-04-03-certifications-dont-matter-but-they-do-matter.md

 [Enroll in the CloudSkills Azure DevOps Certification Bootcamp](https://portal.cloudskills.io/a/23659/Edn49eNg)

-_The link above is an affiliate link.
-If you want to support me and the work I'm doing, feel free to use that link when you enroll.
-Or don't that's fine too._
+> The link above is an affiliate link.
+If you decide to use it to enroll, thank you!

 You can follow me on [Twitter](https://twitter.com/joshduffney), [LinkedIn](https://www.linkedin.com/in/joshduffney/), and [SoundCloud](https://soundcloud.com/duffney_io).